 Let's Talk About Finances

-Dear social work students and graduates, let me let you in on a little secret – there is no "secret" to paying off debt.
-The facts are, to pay off debt you would need to decrease your spending and/or enhance your income, while making good financial decisions along the way that will benefit versus harm your credit.
-That is the trick!
-Financial wellness starts in the mind.
-However, financial wellness does not take place in isolation from other areas of your life.
-I believe you are familiar with systems theory from your courses, right?
-Then you already know that it is critical to consider the multiple systems, as well as economic and social inequalities, that influence your financial decisions, beliefs, feelings, and practices with money, as well as your future intentions – in other words, what you would like to change or enhance about your financial habits?
+Dear social work students and graduates: there is no "secret" to paying off debt.
+The truth is that in order to pay off debt, you would need to cut back on your spending and/or increase your income, all the while making wise financial decisions that would improve rather than damage your credit.
+It is most likely that your coursework has exposed you to systems theory.
+If so, you are already aware of the importance of taking into account the various systems, as well as economic and social injustices, that have an impact on your financial decisions, beliefs, feelings, and money practices as well as your future intentions – in other words, what you would like to change or enhance about your financial habits?
 What types of financial “pivots” do you need to make?

 In writing Becoming [transitioning into a new way of being] Un-Tangled [separation from something that weighs you down], this book acknowledges guiding principles noted throughout the Bible.
 These principles provide insight about human thoughts, behaviors, and interactions as well as how these truths can be used to clean up our lives.
 Becoming Un-Tangled highlights eight strategies [actions and movements designed to attain a goal or engage in battle] for transformation and entering a new season.